sakuli/sakuli.github.io/content/docs/01_getting_started.md

 npm i chromedriver@73.0.0
 {{< /highlight >}}

-Sakuli is not limited to any specific browser.
+Sakuli is not limited to work with only a single browser.
 When installing multiple WebDriver packages, you can easily switch between different browsers.

 **Regarding Windows Users:** On Windows machines, you will have to manually add the respective WebDriver location to your path, otherwise Sakuli will not be able to find it.
 Once you installed a WebDriver package via npm, you will be prompted with its installation path, so you can easily add it to your `%PATH%` variable.